abd2re/ib-notes-save/TOK Exhibition.md

-# Should some knowledge not be sought on ethical grounds?
+# Should some knowledge not be sought on ethical grounds? (knowledge and technology)
 - Nuclear bombs
 - MKultra
 - Gain of function research